Search the best hotels in Honfleur

-Visitors often feel there's something strangely familiar about the beautiful, traditional Norman port town of Honfleur.
-Is it just a trick of the magical ever-changing light?
-No, it's that Honfleur is a particular favourite among Impressionist painters.
-Local artist Eugene Boudin encouraged his contemporaries down from Paris, and many were inspired by the beauty of this Seine-side region.
-If you're already under her spell, go straight to our guru's list of recommendations.
-Otherwise here are some good reasons to visit, and some of the best places to stay in Honfleur to enjoy them.
+Visitors often feel there is something strangely familiar about the beautiful, traditional Norman port town of Honfleur.
+The town was a particular favourite with the Impressionist painters.
+Local artist Eugene Boudin encouraged his contemporaries down from Paris and many were inspired by the beauty of this Seine-side region.There are other good reasons to visit though and some of the best places to stay in Honfleur to enjoy them.

-The French themselves come here for the food, and the local style (a la normande) is thick, buttery and creamy.
+The French themselves come here for the food and the local style (a la normande) is thick, buttery and creamy.

 Many of Honfleur's historic sights are in the L'Enclos area around the old port.
 This is also where you can find the wonderful old buildings of the port authority, now a marine museum and the salt halls.